 - Cover and let the loaf rise for about one hour.
 Meanwhile, preheat oven to 350F.

-- Bake the cake for 20 minutes, then tent with aluminum foil and bake for an additional 30 minutes, or until fragrant and golden.
+- Brush the entire loaf with the egg wash.
+Bake the cake for 20 minutes, then tent with aluminum foil and bake for an additional 30 minutes, or until fragrant and golden.
 Allow the cake to cool before frosting.

 - Make the glaze: Beat together the confectioners’ sugar, salt, extract, and milk in a large bowl.
 The mixture should be thick and pourable.
 Spoon the icing over the cooled cake and immediately cover with alternating sanding sugar colors.